Observation of Unprecedented Fractional Magnetization Plateaus in a New Shastry-Sutherland Ising Compound

 \section{Theoretical Results}

-The two ground states of the CEF Hamiltonian have their largest components along the fully polarized states $\ket{\pm15/2}$ (see table \ref{eigen}), suggesting that a good starting point to describe the magnetic properties of \ErSSL{} is the Ising model:
+The two ground states of the CEF Hamiltonian have their largest components along the fully polarized states $\ket{\pm15/2}$ (see table II in SI), suggesting that a good starting point to describe the magnetic properties of \ErSSL{} is the Ising model:

 This is further supported by the absence of significant intermediate phases between the fractional magnetization plateaus (FIG. \ref{magnetization}) and by the dispersionless mode in inelastic neutron scattering (FIG. \ref{fig:INS_hyspec}).
 Recent studies on the theory of Rare-Earth Shastry-Sutherland compounds \cite{liu2024theoryrareearthkramersmagnets} have also shown that intra-dimer quantum fluctuations allow the existence of a $m=0$ plateau at small fields only if the zero-field ground state is a singlet dimer product state.
 Given that both an $m=0$ plateau and long-range magnetic order are observed in \ErSSL{}, the zero-field ground state may not be a dimer product state and instead is more likely to be an Ising order stabilized by farther-range interactions.
 The possible effect of residual off-diagonal interactions will be discussed later in this section.